Can Stress Cause Erectile Dysfunction (ED)?

 To understand how stress impacts erections, we have to look at the nervous system.
 An erection requires a shift into the parasympathetic nervous system—often called the “rest and digest” state.
 This state allows blood vessels to relax and blood flow to increase.

 When you are stressed or anxious, your body enters the sympathetic nervous system (the “fight or flight” mode).
 In this state, the body releases a surge of hormones like cortisol and adrenaline.
-These hormones are designed to prioritize survival; they constrict blood vessels and divert energy away from “non-essential” functions like digestion and reproduction.
+These hormones are designed to prioritize survival.
+They constrict blood vessels.
+They keep energy away from “non-essential” functions like digestion and reproduction.

 Psychological factors typically fall into three categories:

-- General Stress: Work pressure, financial worries, or family conflicts.
+Work pressure, financial worries, or family conflicts. - Performance Anxiety:

-- Performance Anxiety: The fear of not being able to “perform,” which creates a self-fulfilling prophecy.
+The fear of not being able to “perform,” which creates a self-fulfilling prophecy. - Relationship Issues:

-- Relationship Issues: Unresolved tension or lack of communication with a partner.
+Unresolved tension or lack of communication with a partner.
+You may want to read this: Valentine’s Day: Revive Your Mood, Fight Stress

 Signs That Your Erectile Dysfunction is Caused by Stress

 How can you tell if the issue is in your head or your body?
-A doctor, only, can provide a formal diagnosis.
-Still, there are some signs that indicate a psychological cause:
+A doctor, after checkup, can provide a formal diagnosis.
+Still, here are some signs that indicate a psychological cause:

 Other Common Causes of ED

-While stress is a major factor, it is important to rule out underlying medical conditions.
-Often, ED is the “canary in the coal mine” for other health issues:
+While stress is a major factor, it is important to rule out other underlying medical conditions.
+Other health problems ca n be heart issues, diabetes, or lifestyle factors like smoking.:

 | Cause Category | Examples |